-You don't have to be an avid hunter to love one of these Sporting Dog Breeds.
-In fact, many of them are now considered ideal family dogs and the most popular dog breed in the world falls into this category, the Labrador Retriever.
+Many of the Sporting Dog Breeds are considered to be ideal family dogs, and the most popular dog breed in the world falls into this category, the Labrador Retriever.

 So, just who are these sportsmen (and ladies) of the dog world.
 Think spaniels, pointers, retrievers, and setters.